silktail4u/slp2mp4_mainline/README.md

       "-" = "-"
       ```

     - Replacements are only per-character.
-In other words, you cannot replace a single character with multiple or vice-versa.
-The only exception to this is if you want a character removed entirely from the title, in which case you assign it to `""`.
+Replacing a single character with multiple characters or
+      vice-versa may result in unexpected behavior.

 ### Example Configuration